julelang/manual/src/compiler/directives.md

 ## Directive: `namespace`
 Adds namesapce selection for supported binded types.
 Uses string literal as argument, but literals are not processed, accepts directly.
 So, you can't use escape sequences like original string literals.

-## Directive: `deprecated`
-Definitions qualify as deprecated.
-For more information, read the [Deprecation](/packages/3rd-party-packages/deprecation) section.

 ## Directive: `test`
 Declares test function.
 For more information, read the [Writing Tests](/debugging/testing/writing-tests) section.